cryx-dev/skool.lol/README.md

-# 🎓 skool.fun
+# 🎓 skool.lol

 > **For Students.
 By Students.** Making school more bearable, one function at a time.

 ---

-## ✨ What is skool.fun?
+## ✨ What is skool.lol?

-**skool.fun** is a student-created platform designed to help students navigate school, share resources, and connect with each other.
+**skool.lol** is a student-created platform designed to help students navigate school, share resources, and connect with each other.
 Built with pure JavaScript, HTML, and CSS—because sometimes the best solutions are the simplest ones.

-Whether you're looking to unblock resources, find study tips, or just need a break from the school grind, skool.fun has got you covered.
+Whether you're looking to unblock resources, find study tips, or just need a break from the school grind, skool.lol has got you covered.

 ---